Skip to main content

 While necessary for certain functions, open ports present several security risks:

-Open ports are like open doors - they offer more entry points for attackers to probe and exploit vulnerabilities.
+Open ports are like open doors: they offer more entry points for attackers to probe and exploit vulnerabilities.
 The more ports open, the greater the attack surface and the risk of compromise.

 Hackers can scan for open ports and use known vulnerabilities in the services running on those ports to gain unauthorized access.
 Unpatched software or outdated configurations further exacerbate this risk.